Invoiced/api/source/includes/_transactions.md

 //To pretty print a array of Objects use Arrays.toString(Object[]);
 [
   com.invoiced.entity.Email@12497547 JSON: {
-    "id" : "f45382c6fbc44d44aa7f9a55eb2ce731",
+    "id": "f45382c6fbc44d44aa7f9a55eb2ce731",
-    "state" : "sent",
+    "state": "sent",
-    "email" : "client@example.com",
+    "email": "client@example.com",
-    "template" : "payment_receipt_email",
+    "template": "payment_receipt_email",
-    "subject" : "Receipt for your recent payment to Dunder Mifflin, Inc.", "message" : "Dear Client, we have attached a receipt for your most recent payment.
-Thank you!", "opens" : 0,
+    "subject": "Receipt for your recent payment to Dunder Mifflin, Inc.", "message": "Dear Client, we have attached a receipt for your most recent payment.
+Thank you!", "opens": 0,
-    "clicks" : 0,
+    "clicks": 0,
-    "created_at" : 1436890047
+    "created_at": 1436890047
   },
   com.invoiced.entity.Email@12497547 JSON: {...},
   com.invoiced.entity.Email@12497547 JSON: {...}